th-schwarz/C5Connector.Java/README.md

   * fixed scope of the dependency slf4j-nop
   * extended the UserActionMessageHolder to work with user-defined properties files

-* 0.2 SNAPSHOT
+* 0.2
-  * restructured FilemanagerIconResolver to get an easier access from embedded applications
+  * restructured FilemanagerIconResolver to get an easier access for embedded applications
-  * restructured the resolving of messages for the filemanager to get an easier access from embedded applications
+  * restructured the resolving of messages for the filemanager to get an easier access for embedded applications